-Policy: The target minimum operating reserve fund for the organization is one month of average operating costs.
+Policy: The target minimum operating reserve fund for the organization is one month of average, essential operating costs.
 The calculation of average monthly operating costs includes all recurring, predictable essential expenses such as salaries and benefits, office, essential travel, and essential professional services.
-The Executive Director may approve a lower operating reserve fund with the written concurrence of the Treasurer, or in the absence of the Treasurer, his/her designated Board member.
+The Executive Director may approve a lower operating reserve fund with the written concurrence of the Treasurer or, in the absence of the Treasurer, his/her designated Board member.

-- Procedure A: The amount of the operating reserve will be calculated each year after approval of the annual budget, reported to the Finance Committee and Board of Directors, and included in regular financial reports. - Procedure B: The operating reserve will be funded with unrestricted operating funds.
+- Procedure A: The amount of the target operating reserve will be calculated each year after approval of the annual budget, reported to the Finance Committee and Board of Directors.
+The actual amount of operating reserve will be included in regular financial reports along with the target amount for that year. - Procedure B: The operating reserve will be funded first with unrestricted operating funds.
 The Board of Directors may from time to time direct that a specific source of revenue be set aside for operating reserves.
-Examples may include one-time gifts or bequests, special grants, or special appeals. - Procedure C: To use the operating reserves, the Executive Director will submit a request to the Finance Committee of the Board of Directors.
+Examples may include one-time gifts or bequests, special grants, or special appeals. - Procedure C: To use the operating reserves, the Executive Director will submit a request to the Finance Committee or the Board of Directors.
 The request will include the analysis and determination of the use of funds and plans for replenishment.
 The organization's goal is to replenish the funds used within twelve (12) months to restore the operating reserve fund to the target minimum amount.